Learning has gotten complicated.

 Examining Justifications for Specific Claims

-Cognitive skills for examining specific claims you find include the following:
+Critical thinking skills for examining specific claims students find on the web include the following:

 - Relatively sophisticated: Check whether the facts agree with what you already know to be true.
 For example, for the cell phone problem does a claim about electromagnetism fit with what you learned in school?